-What is the GMO Record?The term ‘GMO Record’ is shorthand for Record of GMO and GM Product Dealings (Part 9, Division 6, Gene Technology Act 2000).
+What is the GMO Record?The term ‘GMO Record’ is shorthand for Record of GMO Dealings (Part 9, Division 6, the Act).

-The GMO Record contains information on all genetically modified organism (GMO) dealings approved by, or notified to, the Gene Technology Regulator (the Regulator) or specified in an Emergency Dealing Determination.
+The GMO Record contains information on all genetically modified organisms (GMOs) approved by, or notified to, the Gene Technology Regulator (the Regulator) or specified in an Emergency Dealing Determination.

-The purpose of the GMO Record is to provide the Australian public with ready access to information about GMOs and GM product dealings in Australia.
+The purpose of the GMO Record is to provide the Australian public with ready access to information about GMOs in Australia.

-Australia is the only country in the world to make such a comprehensive record available to the general community.
+Australia was one of the first countries in the world to make such a comprehensive record available to the general community.

 The GMO Record is a very important part of the openness and transparency of the regulatory system for GMOs that has been operating in Australia since 21 June 2001.